Civil Division, Small Claims (Historic Courthouse)

 If the dispute is settled between the time you file your paperwork and the time you come to court, then you must fill out a Notice of Voluntary Dismissal.
 This notifies both parties and the courts that the lawsuit has been settled.

 If you want copies of these filed forms, provide the Clerk’s Office with a self-addressed, stamped envelope and a copy will be returned to you.
-For more information regarding a Small Claim, you may wish to access the North Carolina Legal Aid’s Small Claims Website.
+For more information regarding a Small Claim, you may wish to access the Legal Aid of North Carolina website.